Orion F.C.

 Orion Football Club was a Scottish football team that played in the city of Aberdeen between 1885 and 1903.

 History

+The club came out of the Orion Cricket Club, and was founded at a club meeting on 3 October 1885, after the last cricket match of the season; J. D. Crow was named captain and James Dunn secretary and treasurer.
 The club's first known match was a 2–0 defeat to Bon Accord F.C., in which the Orion club was said to have been "very good for a new club".